campbsb/PySqlHelper/README.md

 Code tested against Python3.

 ## Using in Unit tests
-Here is how to inject an Sqlite backed database into your object in unit tests:
+Here is how to inject a Sqlite backed database into your object in unit tests:
 ```
 import pytest